fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 29: Ancient History
 * _FHTH_, 25-35.
 * _Faces of History_, "Roman foundations", 48-69.
+Don't get lost in the copious detail provided (skim when necessary).
+But do think about how much this description of Roman history supports or contradicts the much more condensed version from _FHTH_---and feel free to write about it in your posts.

 ### 31: Medieval History
 * _FHTH_, 35-45.
 * _Faces of History_, "History in the medieval mirror", 99-124.
+Ditto from last time.